swastik-bose007/AOT-Conference-website/README.md

 # Future Implementation:
 We have made our project in such a way that if we want to extend some features in the website, then it will be possible.
-Features are registration system, log in system, gallery section.
-If required we can add these features.
+We can add registration gateway with payment process, event gallery etc if required.